maslovw/SDND/VehicleDetection/README.md

 All images are 64x64 pixels, in total there are 8792 images of vehicles and 8968 non-vehicle .png images

 ### 2. Image preprocessing
-Some of the images are a bit blury or light distributed quite oddly, which makes it harder to recognize a vehicle on the picture
+Some of the images are a bit blurry or light distributed quite oddly, which makes it harder to recognize a vehicle on the picture

 There are many ways how to adjust picture and partly get rid of shadows.